“Where there is love there is pain” –Spanish Proverb

 The problem is Dalai is growing old

 We’ve shared many, many years together, and unfortunately the fact of nature is that our canine companions’ time on this earth is way too short.
-Dalai (pictured to right) is somewhere between 16 and 18 years old now.
-Gone are the days when we would end our early morning walks by chasing each other outside of the Brookings Institution (you should have seen the security guards out in front of that stodgy DC think-tank laughing at us each morning) or of overhearing people at the park say things like “Wow, look at that little rocket dog run!”
+Dalai (pictured above) is somewhere between 16 and 18 years old now.
+Gone are the days when we would end our early morning walks by chasing each other outside of the Brookings Institution (you should have seen the security guards out in front of that stodgy DC think-tank laughing at us each morning!) or of overhearing people at the park say things like “Wow, look at that little rocket dog run!”

 We still have our daily walks, but they’ve become slow strolls– sometimes it takes her 20 minutes just to get around the block.
 More frequently we simply spend time together with her curled up and snoring away beside me on the couch, perfectly content to let her younger adopted sister take over ball-fetching duty.
 And nearly every day when I’m walking Dalai or sitting with her on the couch, I feel a deep sadness in my heart.
 As I am with her I am constantly reminded that her time with me is getting ever more finite.
 And sometimes that sadness is so intense that I have the thought that I can’t bear the feeling.